dorneanu/blog/content/posts/2023-07-17-documentation_as_code_for_cloud.md

 Within each organizational unit, there will be `multiple accounts`.
 This allows us to have different deployment environments such as production (`prod`) and development (`dev`).

-## Introduction {#introduction}

-As a Security Architect, my role encompasses reviewing existing architectures as well as designing brand new ones _from scratch_.
-The opportunity to apply _Security principles_ during the design phase and develop an entirely new infrastructure with Security as the core focus is truly exceptional.

-**Designing** a secure cloud architecture is not only vital for achieving _scalability_, _reliability_, and _compliance with regulations_.
-It allows businesses to optimize their cloud infrastructure while maintaining the highest levels of data security.

-Being able to **prototype** and **visualize** a draft for the upcoming architecture will greatly support making thought-out decisions.
-In this blog post, I will present some technologies and tools that I have come across.

 ## Draft using pen &amp; paper {#draft-using-pen-and-paper}